 We work with public and private clients who see themselves as stewards of their sites and buildings, and enjoy working with complex briefs that have long-term strategic vision.
-Current and recent clients include the British Museum, the RAF Museum, British Land, the Cadogan Estate, and the Universities of Oxford and Cambridge.
-Our studio has received international recognition, wining several architectural competitions and critical acclaim for our completed work.
+Current and recent clients include the British Museum, the RAF Museum, British Land, the Cadogan Estate, the Universities of Oxford and Cambridge, and discerning private clients.
+Our studio has received international recognition, winning several architectural competitions and critical acclaim for our completed work, inlcuding AYA Public Realm Architect of the Year, AJ Leisure Building of the Year, and the UK Commercial Building of the Year.

-We are experienced working in a wide range of complex contexts with both new-build and adaptive reuse of existing buildings.
-Our clients benefit from our exemplary record of securing consents, our commmunicative approach to engagement, and our experience of designing for diverse uses.
+We are RIBA chartered architects experienced in designing within a wide range of complex contexts for both new-build and the adaptive reuse of existing buildings.
+Our clients benefit from our exemplary record of securing consents, our commmunicative approach to engagement, and our expertise in designing for diverse uses.
 Our buildings bring people together through flexibly programmed spaces that are platforms for social interaction.
 We place a strong emphasis on sustainability, employing a passive fabric-first design approach and circular design principles.

 Interiors are fundamental to our appreciation and understanding of a building.
 We value people’s experience of space, looking to create distinct atmospheres that can transform with time.
 Our design approach considers the qualities that affect all the senses — accoustics, light, shadow and touch, combined with meticulous detailing, an understanding of how natural materials patina and an inventive use of colour.